 - 3To add extra heat, add 15-second intervals until it’s at the temperature you desire

 On the other hand, to reheat Starbucks coffee depends on whether you need to do it.
 That’s because Starbucks says you shouldn’t reheat their coffee.
 They can’t guarantee the quality, and the cups are not microwave–friendly.

 But, is reheating coffee bad if it's come from Starbucks?
 Not really, it works out ok and here's the method:

 - 1Pour your Starbucks coffee into a microwaveable mug

 - 2Use one of the methods we covered above to reheat the coffee

 Can you reheat coffee in a Cuisinart coffee maker?

-The Cuisinart coffee maker reheat is generally a bad idea.
-If you use the Cuisinart coffee maker to reheat your coffee, it won’t reach a safe temperature just from using the heating plate.
+The Cuisinart coffee machine reheat is generally a bad idea.
+If you use the Cuisinart coffee maker to reheat your coffee, it won’t reach a safe temperature just from using the hot plate.
 That means your coffee won’t be pleasant to drink.
 Instead, you should consider heating it in a microwave or making a fresh pot of coffee.